bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The name of the function could be arbitrary.
 However, it must be specified by the "f" member of the option.
-The function must have been previously defined by a 'fn' command, and must only accept one argument and return a single scalar.
+The function must have been previously defined by a "fn" command, and must only accept one argument and return a single scalar.

 The 'cartesian-xplot' is similar except for that the input arguments